magmafoundation/Magma/README.md

 ## 1.15

-Magma 1.15 is getting close to a beta!!!
+Magma 1.15.x is in beta!
+Learn more [here](https://github.com/magmafoundation/Magma-1.15.x).

 ## Deployment